ssciwr/jupyter-matlab-kernel/README.md

 You should obtain the following files/pieces of information from your institution or your MathWorks account:

-* Obtain the Matlab Installer ISO file
+* The Matlab Installer ISO file.
+Tested version: `R2021a`
 * Find out IP and port of your license server
-* Obtain your license key
+* Your license key

 ## Building the Image